espaces-marx/ai-radicals/guide_en.md

 ***All annexes were initially generated in French, then translated in English.
 You might not get the same result, even with the same prompt and AI model.***

-## Leaflet example

-*(From the press release)*

----

->**MACRON OUT, POWER TO THE PEOPLE!**
->
->***Why march on September 10?*** The government wants us to pay for the crisis: delayed retirement, frozen wages, dismantled public services.
-But anger is mounting, and this day could change everything.
->
->**3 reasons to march:**
->
->- A power balance to be reversed: the Yellow Vests have shown that power retreats when we are united.
->
->- Our lives are worth more than their profits: Billionaires are getting rich while our pensions are shrinking.
-Enough is enough!
->
->- Another society is possible: September 10 is an opportunity to show that social revolution is on the agenda.
->
->Meeting point : **2p.m., Place de la République** (Paris)
->
->Demonstrations all over France (check locally for details)
->
->***« They have billions, we are millions.
-On September 10, let's shake up the system! »***

----

-*[Customize with your logo, emojis, and contacts]*

-## Video script example

-*(From the editorial "10 septembre : la révolution à l’ordre du jour")*

----

->**[Introduction – 0:00 to 0:20]**
->
->" September 10 isn't just another protest.
-It's a test: do we accept to suffer, or do we fight to win?
-I choose to fight.
-What about you? "
->
->**[Development – 0:20 to 1:30]**
->
->" For years, we've been feeling the squeeze: retirement at 64, hospitals on their knees, skyrocketing rents.
-Meanwhile, shareholders are breaking profit records.
-This can't go on.
->
->September 10 is an opportunity to show them that we won't give up.
-Just like in 2023, when strikes forced the government to back down on pensions.
-Proof that when we stand together, we can win.
->
->But this time, it's not just about delaying a reform.
-It's about overturning everything.
-Because this system is rotten to the core. "
->
->**[Conclusion – 1:30 to 2:00]**
->
->" So on September 10, be there.
-In the streets, with your friends, your coworkers, your neighbors.
-Because revolution doesn't happen on its own—it's built, block by block, protest by protest.
->
->In Paris, Lyon, Marseille: there will be thousands of us.
-And this time, we won't go home without victory.
->
->On September 10, revolution is on the agenda.
-And it starts with you. "

----

-*[To be adapted with images of protests, subtitles, and politically engaged music.]*

 ## Example of RTF generation with Mistral Medium 3.1